cui-shaobo/fancy-title/README.md

 ### Parameters for Evaluation

-The `from_inputs` class method accepts the following parameters:
+The `fancy_title_score` class method accepts the following parameters:

 - **descriptions** (dict): Dictionary where keys are examples and values are lists of descriptions.
 - **shorthands** (dict): Dictionary where keys are examples and values are lists of acronyms.